Chair of Electronic Finance and Digital Markets

 The chair also offers a wide range of courses at the Bachelor, Master, and Ph.D. level.
 At the undergraduate level, we offer courses related to the design and management of financial information systems as well as an introduction to corporate finance.
 For master´s students, we teach courses on business analytics, market microstructure and electronic securities trading.
 Finally, doctoral courses on theory development complement our teaching approaches.

 The main research areas include (big) data analytics and managerial decision support, the development and execution of digital business strategies, as well as the conceptual and methodological foundations of theory development in information systems research.
 Our research is characterized by an array of methods and paradigms, in which we apply methods from qualitative, quantitative and design-oriented research.

 Excellent results for Information Systems and Business Administration programs (CHE University Ranking 2020)

 The recent evaluation of master degree program by the Centre for Higher Education (CHE) ranked the Faculty of Economic Sciences highly, placing the departments of business administration and business information systems in the highest to average ranking groups.
 For more information click the following link:

-After the fully digitized summer term 2020, face-to-face teaching will be offered again in the coming winter term 2020/2021 at the Faculty of Business and Economics in strict compliance with the university's hygiene rules.
-Due to the COVID 19 pandemic, however, this will only be possible to a limited extent, which is why it will be a so-called hybrid semester with a mix of digital teaching and classroom teaching.
+Due to the ongoing measures with regard to the COVID 19 pandemic, face-to-face teaching in summer term 2021 will be only possible only to a limited extent.
+Therefore, the summer term 2021 will be a hybrid semester with a mix of digital teaching and face-to-face teaching.
 For more information click the following link: